Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 Usage steps

-- Remove the protective sticker from the tablet
+- Remove the protective sticker from the pad

 - Place a drop of the drink on the reactive area